How Long Does It Take To Improve Organic Search Results? Setting Expectations For Your Boss

 “I’ve seen clients who are sole UK distributors of products take 4 months to rank for the product brand name in the UK” - Ste, SEO Manager at NLM

-4 months for a unique brand name!
-See, this is where you start understanding what we mean when we say that SEO is tricksy.
+Four months for a unique brand name!
+See, this is where you start understanding what we mean when we say that SEO is tricky.

 The variables are things like how well you’ve optimised your website, how competitive your industry is, how fast and well-structured your website is, how easy you make it for Google to crawl your content, how often you update your blog...
-Without any decent PR or links from top-dog websites, it could be longer.
+The list goes on.
+And without any decent PR or links from top-dog websites, it could be even longer.

 2. Replacement site for an established business

 If you’re creating a replacement site for a website that is already established on the same domain, don’t just assume that Google will instantly place you back on the organic search pedestal you occupied before.